Utah Court of Appeals Overturns Michael Johnson’s Salt Lake Murder Conviction

 Complicating the case further is a glaring divergence of opinion regarding the cause of Cobb’s death.
 One medical examiner determined Cobb died as a result of being strangled, but another examiner posited a wildly different theory: that Cobb had passed away following an alcohol and drug overdose.

-According to the trial record, Cobb’s BAC (Blood Alcohol Content) at the time of her death measured an astonishingly high 0.33, whereas a BAC of only 0.08 is sufficient to trigger Utah DUI charges.
+According to the trial record, Cobb’s BAC (Blood Alcohol Content) at the time of her death measured an astonishingly high 0.33, whereas a BAC of only 0.08 is sufficient to trigger Salt Lake City DUI charges.
 For most people, a BAC of .30 is high enough that they are likely to pass out and at the .35 level, coma is possible.
 A .40 BAC will cause coma and possible death due to respiratory arrest.

 The trial record also indicates that Cobb’s system contained a “significant amount of cocaine.”
 Even seemingly benign and mundane drugs like Tylenol can wreak terrible havoc on the human body when combined with other substances — and a cocktail of alcohol and cocaine could have easily led to death.
 When mixed together, cocaine and alcohol create a new chemical substance called cocaethylene.
 The record states cocaethylene “is [thought] to be more toxic to the heart than the cocaine itself,” and according to the National Center for Biotechnology Information, “cocaethylene may play a role in the morbidity and mortality associated with concurrent cocaine/alcohol abuse.”